Central Africa Bushmeat Research Into Policy (CA-BRIP) Network

 The CA-BRIP network is a platform for debate and dialogue that bridges research and policy development to improve wildlife-resource governance across the region.

-• Capacity building for researchers in Central Africa, especially related to fundraising, communication, and the production, processing and use of scientific data for decision-making
+• Capacity building for researchers and practitioners in Central Africa, especially related to the production, processing and use of scientific data for decision-making, as well as fundraising and communication skills.

 • Producing, harmonizing and disseminating scientific papers and policy briefs to improve understanding of the dynamics governing bushmeat use in Central African countries and inform targeted decision making.